Definitive Guide To Building Your Brand Presence on Facebook

 The image below is from the Facebook page for Sugarbush Ski Resort in VT after the first sizeable snowfall of the season.
 From the Sugarbush example, you can see how the resort is keeping up with its followers in real time with information (a snowstorm) relevant to the resort’s services.

-Build Your Fan Base
+Building Your Fan Base On Facebook

 For marketers, building your fan base is a key activity to achieve through social networks.
 There are a variety of techniques that you can use to build fan followings, and we’ll explore them in this section.